RxnRover/RxnRover/_sources/user_resources/user_guide/getting_started/experiment_manager.rst.txt

 Using an Existing Experiment
 ----------------------------

-An existing Experiment can be used by selecting the "Load Existing Experiment" or by double-clicking an entry in the "Recent Experiments" list.
+An existing Experiment can be used by selecting the :guilabel:`Load Existing Experiment` or by double-clicking an entry in the "Recent Experiments" list.

 Load Existing Experiment Button
 """""""""""""""""""""""""""""""

-When the "Load Existing Experiment" button is pressed, a file browser will open.
+When the :guilabel:`Load Existing Experiment` button is pressed, a file browser will open.
 Use this file browser to select the desired Experiment file (``*.rrexpt``) to load and Rxn Rover will attempt to load all plugins and connect to the instrumentation.